fsentin/dreaddit/README.md

 University of Zagreb, Faculty of Electrical Engineering and Computing

-## Stress Analysis in Social Media
+## Stress Detection in Social Media

 ##### Fani Sentinella-Jerbić, Dorian Smoljan, Vladimir Rzaev, 2022